Early in the Vietnam War, many helicopters were shot down by ground fire.

 Examples of helicopter cannons follow.

-A rocket is typically an unguided weapon that flies under the power of a rocket motor.
+A rocket is typically an unguided munition that flies under the power of a rocket motor.

 Guided rocket-powered weapons may also be classified as rockets if they were